anna-ssi/anna-ssi.github.io/content/publication/pid/index.md

 ---
-title: 'Adaptive PID Control for Setpoint Tracking Using Reinforcement Learning: A Case Study for Blood-Glucose Control'
+title: 'NS3: Neuro-symbolic Semantic Code Search'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Shushan Arakelyan
   - anna
+  - Miltiadis Allamanis
+  - Luis Garcia
-  - Golnaz Mesbahi
+  - Christophe Hauser
-  - Martha White
+  - Xiang Ren

-date: '2025-08-05T00:00:00Z'
+date: '2022-12-01T00:00:00Z'
 doi: ''

 # Publication type.